SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 # Calling the PnP provisioning engine from a site script

 Site designs offer a great way to standardize the look and feel of your site collections.
-You can't do some things with site designs, however, like add a footer to every page.
+However, you can't do some things with site designs, like add a footer to every page.
 You can use the PnP provisioning engine to create a template that you can use to provision an Application Customizer to a site.
 This Application Customizer can then update your page design, for example to register a footer on every page.

 This article describes how to create a site design that applies a PnP provisioning template to a site.
 The template will add an Application Customizer to render a footer.